toanalien/aptos-core/developer-docs-site/docs/sdks/python-sdk.md

 # Aptos Python SDK

 Aptos has an officially, lightly maintained Python SDK.
-It is available on [PyPi](https://pypi.org/project/aptos-sdk/) with the source code in the [Aptos-core github repository](https://github.com/aptos-labs/aptos-core/tree/main/ecosystem/python/sdk).
+It is available on [PyPi](https://pypi.org/project/aptos-sdk/) with the source code in the [aptos-core GitHub repository](https://github.com/aptos-labs/aptos-core/tree/main/ecosystem/python/sdk).
 Much of the functionality mirrors our [Typescript SDK](transactions-with-ts-sdk).
 The primary purpose of this SDK is to help Python developers quickly acclimate to Aptos and as an accompaniment to our tutorials.

 The Python SDK can either be installed via `pip`, from source, or embedded: